 Brian and I made it to Corn Islands on Saturday morning, and it’s very relaxing.
-There are a few things to do here in Corn Islands: scuba dive, lie on the beach, drink beer and/or rum, eat seafood, relax in the sun and/or shade, repeat.
+There are a few things to do here in Corn Islands: dive, drink beer and/or rum, eat seafood, relax in the sun and/or shade, repeat.
 That’s been us for the first 2 days of our stay here.
-We like it.
+We like Corn Islands a lot.

 We are staying in a really cool “eco-cabin” up a hill with a nice view of the sea.
-This is our view from the deck/patio, and from our bed.
+This is our view from the deck/patio.

 Roy, the Aussie who created Los Escapados, calls it “Glamping.”
 We’re staying in a very sturdy tent built into the ground with a deck, electricity and a very nice bathroom.
-The ocean is just downhill, and it’s only a few minutes walk to the dive shop and a number of restaurants, convenience stores and bars.
-The wind has been pretty strong since we’ve arrived, so we haven’t even needed to use the fan provided in the room.
-We love it!
+The ocean is straight downhill, and we’re only a few minutes walk to the dive shop and a number of restaurants, convenience stores and bars.
+We feel at home, and our accommodations are only the first of many reasons to like Corn Islands.

 We have already been for one dive, yesterday morning, with Dos Tiburones Dive Shop, which is run by a lovely American woman.
 The wind is strong and the sea is rough so we were only able to go to a nearby dive site, and the 10 minute boat ride each way was rough.
 The dive itself was long but not great, mainly because the waves kept the visibility pretty low.

 We’re going to walk over for breakfast and see what the plan is for later today.
 The weather forecast doesn’t call for much change in the rough seas while we are here, but we’ll make the best of it.
 We’re both happy to be together and relax so we’re not picky!
 Whatever we do is fun.
 And it’s very relaxing here.

 Rough Seas Mean Big Corn Was A Good Choice